kayliong/microApiMC/README.md

 # <h1> MicroAPIMC - Simple API Framework

-This is a flexible micro framework act like a MVC.
+This is a flexible micro framework with Model and Classes.
 Suitable for testing small piece of code, db and API prototyping.
 * Currently only support apache web server.
 * Very bare minimum code.
 * There is no authentication nor authorisation in this version.